 ICAC, ASIC and NSW Crime Commission, Court Of Criminal Appeal, High Court of Australia

-The Sentence of Michael Milne handed down by the Supreme Court of NSW for Money Laundering, a complex income tax related offence, was quashed on Friday 14 February 2014 by the HIGH COURT of AUSTRALIA and a verdict of acquittal entered.
+The Sentence of Michael Milne handed down by the Supreme Court of NSW for Money Laundering, a complex income tax related offence, was quashed by the HIGH COURT of AUSTRALIA and a verdict of acquittal entered.
 The decision acknowledged our submissions that Mr Milne had not “used” property (a parcel of shares), as we submitted he must do, to facilitate the commission of an offence in accordance with the definition of “an instrument of crime”.
+This case is now a prominent legal precedent and authority for Australian lawyers.

 We are happy to say that we formed part of an experienced team that secured BAIL for Ron Medich in the Supreme Court of NSW.
 Following an extensive and thoroughly prepared application for bail, Mr Medich who has been charged with murder was granted bail in order that he could vigorously fight and defend his case outside the confines of the prison system.